Eliya-G/meeting-site/README.md

 ![project_icon](https://drive.google.com/uc?export=view&id=1uG-7KOz_EodH9xmv7AzuqIbFsobVBX3e)

 This project is to demonstrate my abilities to make a fully featured website that's connected to a SQL database.
+This meeting planner site has all the tools to schedule meetings and choose the room to have them in.

-For this site SQLite was chosen to make it portible enough to display on Github.
+For this site SQLite was chosen to make it portable enough to display on Github; though this can easily be integrated into on network SQL database.

 ## Running the Project